-Resolution Procedures.
-The University has jurisdiction over prohibited conduct and may take disciplinary action against a responding party who is a current student or employee.
-Disciplinary action against a responding party may only be taken through one of the University's resolution procedures.
-Because the relationship of students, staff, and faculty to the University differ in nature, the procedures that apply when seeking disciplinary action necessarily differ as well.
+The University has jurisdiction over prohibited conduct and may take disciplinary action against a Respondent who is a current student or employee.
+Disciplinary action against a Respondent may only be taken through one of the University's resolution procedures.

+Because the relationship of students, staff, and faculty to the University differ in nature, the procedures that apply when seeking disciplinary action also differ.
 Each of the procedures, however, is guided by the same principles of impartiality and respect for all parties, which require notice, an equitable opportunity to be heard, and an equitable opportunity to respond to a report under this Policy.
 The University will provide a prompt, unbiased, and impartial process from the initial assessment to the final outcome.

-All staff involved with the resolution processes, including investigators, deputies, case managers, and adjudicators, receive inclusive annual training on the issues related to dating violence, domestic violence, sexual assault, sexual harassment, and stalking, as well as how to conduct an investigation and adjudication process that protects the safety of victims and promotes accountability.
-The procedure followed will be determined by the relationship of the respondent to the University and whether or not the alleged conduct is covered under Title IX:
+All staff involved with the resolution processes, including investigators, deputies, case managers, and adjudicators, receive inclusive annual training on the issues related to dating violence, domestic violence, sexual assault, sexual harassment, and stalking, as well as how to investigate and adjudication process that protects the safety of victims and promotes accountability.
+The procedure followed will be determined by the relationship of the Respondent to the University and whether or not the alleged conduct is covered under Title IX: